janepan9917/janepan9917.github.io/_talks/2022-07-06-video-game-minireviews.md

 ## RPGs
 ### Bastion
 * **The Good**: Great aesthetics and visuals.
 Tight controls.
-You can see the nascent virtues that would later make Supermassive Games such a powerhouse indie studio.
+You can see the nascent virtues that would later make Supergiant Games such a powerhouse indie studio.
 It's a classic for a reason.
 * **The Bland**: I do not remember a single plotline or even the main character's name.
 * **The Ugly**: None that I remember.
 * **Best For**: Someone who wants a decent and fun action game for less than $10.